 Want to know more about... sessions

 Want to know more about sessions are suitable for anyone with an interest in or responsibility for promoting health in Leeds.
-These short sessions cover a wide variety of Public Health topics and aim to develop professionals’ awareness and practice around the subjects covered.

-At a typical 'Want to know more about ...' session you will:
+At a typical 'Want to know more about...' session you will:

 • learn how to identify the public health issue being covered